 Gourde scores in OT, Lightning beat Blackhawks 5-4

-Tampa Bay Lightning defenseman Anton Stralman celebrates with left wing Ondrej Palat after Stralman scored against the Chicago Blackhawks during the second period of an NHL hockey game Monday, March 27, 2017, in Tampa, Fla.
-Tampa Bay Lightning center Yanni Gourde plays the puck off Chicago Blackhawks right wing Marian Hossa in front of goalie Scott Darling during the second period of an NHL hockey game, Monday, March 27, 2017, in Tampa, Fla.
+Tampa Bay Lightning defenseman Anton Stralman celebrates with left wing Ondrej Palat after Stralman scored against the Chicago Blackhawks during the second period of an NHL hockey game Monday, March 27, 2017, in Tampa, Fla. less Tampa Bay Lightning defenseman Anton Stralman celebrates with left wing Ondrej Palat after Stralman scored against the Chicago Blackhawks during the second period of an NHL hockey game Monday, March 27, ... more Tampa Bay Lightning center Yanni Gourde plays the puck off Chicago Blackhawks right wing Marian Hossa in front of goalie Scott Darling during the second period of an NHL hockey game, Monday, March 27, 2017, in Tampa, Fla.

 Add your comments below